nmcguinness/L8---OOP---Module-Content/notes/assessments/briefs/2025-26-l8-s2-oop-repeat-ca.md

 ## 8. Submission Checklist

+Your Moodle submission must include **three mandatory items**:

+1. **GitHub repository URL** — the repo must be private with your lecturer added as a collaborator.
+This is the primary graded artefact.
+2. **Screencast URL** — an unlisted YouTube link to your 8–10 minute screencast demonstrating all major functional requirements.
+3. **Signed CA Cover Sheet** — a signed PDF of the DkIT assignment cover sheet.

+> ⚠️ **A submission missing any of these three items will not be graded.** A repository with no meaningful commit history before the deadline, a screencast that is private or inaccessible, or an absent cover sheet will each independently result in a non-submission.

 | Item | Required |
 | :-- | :-- |
 | GitHub repo URL submitted via Moodle | ✓ |